South African Class MA 2-6-6-0: Performance

-While the results obtained with the Mallet in service were encouraging, it might have been better than adequate if the locomotive had been superheated.
-Even so, the locomotive’s performance was good enough to warrant subsequent orders by the NGR for a further five slightly larger and more powerful compound Mallets.
+While the results obtained in service were encouraging, it could possibly have been improved if the locomotive had been superheated.
+Even so, the locomotive's performance was good enough to warrant subsequent orders by the NGR for a further five slightly larger and more powerful compound Mallets.

 The Mallet type gradually fell into disfavour, however, as a result of their high cost of repairs, low mileage between heavy repairs, high initial cost and the difficulties of obtaining a reasonably high sustained speed from them, in comparison to the excellent performance of the non-articulated tender engines which were being introduced by D.A.
 Hendrie of the NGR and H.M.
 Beatty of the Cape Government Railways (CGR) at the time.
 The Mallets seemed to "choke" after a certain speed had been reached, a problem attributed to their long steam pipes and tortuous steam passages.
 In some cases, where Mallets worked on the same sections and to the same time schedules as non-articulated locomotives, they showed a higher rate of wear and tear and a higher rate of breakdown than the non-articulated types.
 Furthermore, when the four-cylinder simplex Garratt articulated type was introduced after the First World War, it soon showed that it had definite advantages over the Mallet under South African conditions.